ggilromera/ecuador-paleoresilience/README.md

 # ecuador-paleoresilience

-Code and data for generating the main results and plots of the manuscript on paleolimnological-resilience scale in tropical Andean lakes using diatoms
+Code and data for generating the main results and plots of the manuscript on paleolimnological-scale resilience of tropical Andean lakes